markNZed/TaskFlow/processor/README.md

 The Task Processor receives commands from the Hub via `task.hub.command` and only the Hub writes to `task.hub`.

+The Task Processor abstraction is useful during development.
+For example, create a new Task Processor by copying and renaming an existing one, then allocate a single Task Function to this new processor and remove it from the old processor, now you can experiment with refactoring the Task Processor without breaking all Task Functions.

+Task Processors can provide more or less complicated user interfaces, for example, the NodeJS Task Processor is coded in a procedural style while the RxJS Task Processor uses a functional programming style.

 ## Future

 Hub functionality that can be pushed to the Processor should be pushed to the processor e.g.,